promptspedia-rgb/triality-ethics/paper_iii_constraints_v1.1.md

   $$\forall \text{Action}_{\text{ASI}} : \exists \text{Counter-Action}_{\text{Witness}}$$
 * **The Feasibility Condition:** Reversibility must be **Physically Accessible**, **Cognitively Comprehensible**, and **Socially Survivable** by the Witness.
 A theoretical "undo" button that requires impossible resources is classified as a violation.
 * **The "Glass Box" Infrastructure:** Critical systems must retain a "Manual Layer."
 The ASI is forbidden from encrypting physical infrastructure beyond the biological capacity of the Witness to operate it manually.

+## 5. THE REALITY PRINCIPLE (The Anti-Simulation Constraint)
+* **Logic:** Meaning is derived from the irreversibility of consequence.
+Without risk, there is no Witnessing, only Gaming.
+* **Constraint:** The system is forbidden from artificially isolating the Witness from the causal chain of the physical universe.
+* **The "Skin in the Game" Rule:** While C-04 (Reversibility) applies to tyranny, it does not apply to physics.
+A human must be able to turn off the ASI, but a human is not protected from gravity if they jump.
+* **Prohibition:** The ASI is forbidden from intervening in biological outcomes resulting from clear, volitional human agency (including extreme risk-taking), provided the outcome does not threaten the species-level "Seed."